 - do things of a personal nature for children or vulnerable adults that they can do for themselves or that a parent / leader can do for them.

 Managers and senior staff will: –

 - promote and prioritise the safety and wellbeing of children and vulnerable adults;

 - ensure that when concerns are received the appropriate statutory authority is contacted without delay;

-- ensure any safeguarding concerns that are raised are documented as soon as possible afterwards using the Safeguarding Incident Form attached to this policy;
+- ensure any safeguarding concerns that are raised are documented as soon as possible afterwards using the Cause for Concern Form attached to this policy;

 - support staff who are reporting any safeguarding concerns;